jgkawell/docker-scripts/ros/README.md

 Then, in another terminal, start a shell on the box:

 ```
-docker exec -it ompl-dev-sawyer-nvidia bash
+docker exec -it ros-dev-nvidia bash
 ```

 ## How to use